Mitigation Controls

 Inherited | Mode is inherited from the all-traffic Real-time blocking mode and the configuration of the Wallarm node. |

 Monitoring | Only registers detected attacks; no blocking is performed.
-Registered attacks are displayed in API Sessions, in the corresponding session details. |
+Registered attacks are displayed in API Sessions, in the corresponding session details.
+For some controls, in this mode, you can also select additional option of adding source IP in the Graylist. |

 Blocking | Registers and blocks attacks.
 Blocking methods vary by control type: real-time blocking, IP-based blocking, or session-based blocking*. |

-Excluding | Disables this type of mitigation control for the specified scope. |
+Excluding | Stops this type of mitigation control for the specified scope.
+See details in Excluding mode vs. disabling. |

 Safe blocking | Registers attacks but blocks them only if the originating IP is graylisted. |